Well-posedness of the Kadomtsev-Petviashvili hierarchy, Mulase factorization, and Fr\"olicher Lie groups: Preliminaries on diffeological Lie groups

 \subsection{Principal bundles, connections and Ambrose-Singer theorem}

 Let $P$ be a diffeological space and let $G$ be a Fr\"olicher Lie group, with a smooth right-action $P\times G \rightarrow P,$ such that $\forall (p,p',g)\in P\times P \times G,$ we have $p.g=p'.g \Rightarrow p=p'$.
-Let $M=P/G,$ equipped with the quotient diffeology. $P$ is called \textbf{principal $G-$bundle} with base $M.$ In \cite[Article 8.32]{Igdiff} Iglesias-Zemmour gives a definition of a connection on a principal $G$-bundle in terms of paths on the total space $P,$ generalising the classical notion for principal bundles with structure group a finite-dimensional Lie group.
-From this definition one obtains the usual properties that one expects from a connection (see Remark~\ref{r:iz-connection}).
+Let $M=P/G,$ equipped with the quotient diffeology. $P$ is called a \textbf{principal $G-$bundle} with base $M.$ In \cite[Article 8.32]{Igdiff} Iglesias-Zemmour gives a definition of a connection on a principal $G$-bundle in terms of paths on the total space $P,$ generalising the classical notion of path lifting for principal bundles with finite-dimensional Lie groups as structure groups.

+\begin{Definition} Let $G$ be a diffeological group, and let $\pi\colon P\to X$ be a principal $G$-bundle.
+Denote by $\pathloc(P)$ the diffeological space of \textbf{local paths} (see \cite[Article 1.63]{Igdiff}), and by $tpath(P)$ the \textbf{tautological bundle of local paths}